ketgo/persist/docs/Design.md

 #### Page

-A data block is unit chunk of data stored on the storage.
-Each block comprises of header, free space and stored [record blocks](#record-block).
+A Page is a logical chunk of space on backend storage.
+Each page comprises of a header, free space, and stored [record blocks](#record-block).
+The page header contains the page unique identifier along with the next and previous page identifiers in case the page is linked.
+It also contains entries of offset values indicating where each record-block in the page is located.

 #### Page MetaData